Person mit Noise-Cancelling-Kopfhörern

 Pro Bose QC Ultra 2

-• Best ANC in environments with constant noise
+• Best ANC in constant noise environments

 • USB-C Lossless for studio workflows